DPIRD-DMA/blog/docs/_posts/2021-01-29-Multispectral-image-classification-Transfer-Learning.md

 layout: post
 title: Multispectral image classification with Transfer Learning
 ---
-Heads up, today we are jumping into the deep end of Deep learning with the fastai library, if you haven't spent much time with fastai this walk through may be a little full on.
+Heads up, today we are jumping into the deep end of Deep learning with the fastai library.
+If you haven't spent much time with fastai this walk through may be a little full on.

-If you're in the worlds of remote sensing and deep learning you have no doubt run into the issue of wanting to use Transfer learning but also wanting to use multispectral imagery.
+If you're in the worlds of remote sensing and deep learning, you have no doubt run into the issue of wanting to use Transfer learning but also wanting to use multispectral imagery.
 Unfortunately there are two major issues when combining these.
-Firstly, pretrained models (used for Transfer learning) expect you are going to use RGB imagery and secondly (depending on your library of choice), the built-in image augmentations may also expect RGB imagery.
-It turns out neither of these issues are show stoppers, they just required a couple days of experimentation and some help from the <a href="https://forums.fast.ai/">fastai forum</a> (specifically Malcolm McLean) to solve.
+Firstly, pretrained models (used for Transfer learning) expect that you are going to use RGB imagery and secondly (depending on your library of choice), the built-in image augmentations may also expect RGB imagery.
+It turns out neither of these issues are showstoppers, they just required a couple days of experimentation and some help from the <a href="https://forums.fast.ai/">fastai forum</a> (specifically Malcolm McLean) to solve.

 In the <a href="https://youtu.be/cX30jxMNBUw?t=5065">fastai 2020 Lesson 6 tutorial</a>, Jeremy Howard was asked about using pretrained models for four channel images.
 Jeremy’s response was that this ‘should be pretty much automatic’.
 This was exactly what I was after so I went digging and found <a href="https://towardsdatascience.com/how-to-implement-augmentations-for-multispectral-satellite-images-segmentation-using-fastai-v2-and-ea3965736d1">this tutorial</a> by Maurício Cordeiro.
 This was very helpful, however I only wanted to do image classification (not segmentation) and I wanted to use pretrained weights for my additional channels, unlike the tutorial which initialised the additional channels with weights of ‘0’, which is the fastai default behavior.

 This post will walk through some of the pain-points of multispectral imagery and my work-arounds for dealing with these issues.
-In particular this covers creating a custom data loader, modifying a pretrained model and sorting out multispectral augmentations using the fastai (v2) deep learning library for image classification.
+In particular, this covers creating a custom data loader, modifying a pretrained model and sorting out multispectral augmentations using the fastai (v2) deep learning library for image classification.

 <a class="jn" href="https://github.com/DPIRD-DMA/blog/blob/master/notebooks/Multispectral%20image%20classification%20with%20Transfer%20learning.ipynb">link to notebook</a>